-We are very excited about our new plan for RV living, and we are working hard on researching and finding out all we can about it.
+We are very excited about plans to buy an RV, and we are working hard on researching and finding out all we can about it.
 The subject is a lot more complex than we ever imagined, and we have tons of choices to make and shopping to do!
 We have found lots of great resources on the Internet.
 In particular, our new form of entertainment is RV videos on YouTube.
-These are the top 3 RV YouTube channels we have found for learning about RV living.
+These are the top 3 RV YouTube channels we have found for learning about RVs.

 RV YouTube Channel no. 1: Loloho – Long, Long Honeymoon.
 Hit the Road with Sean and Kristy!

 Maggie and I both love the Loloho YouTube channel.
 It features Sean and Kristy Michael, a charming, funny, entertaining couple who share their adventures on the road in the USA and Canada, with lots of focused advice for new RVers thrown in.
 Occasional glimpses of their “guard dog” – a tiny Chihuahua – add to the charm.
 As do short bursts of Sean enthusiastically playing his guitar, while Kristy rolls her eyes ever so slightly!

 Production values are high, with the result that we find watching this channel as entertaining as watching prime time TV.
 However, it is more interesting, because it is full of advice that we need.
 But it’s also so funny!
 You can see how they combine humor and education in this incredibly useful video (and you can see the Chihuahua too!):

 Sean and Kristy got married in the Florida Keys in 2007, and then set off in a 25-foot Airstream travel trailer to explore America.
 With the motto that life should be one long honeymoon, their “honeymoon” has now covered over 100,000 miles and 49 states, including Alaska.
 They also live in houses sometimes, in Alabama and Florida.